netgen/local-development-setup/xdebug/README.md

 among other data, you should see XDebug in the output.
 Just by this setup you already have some XDebug benefits, such as that `var_dump()` function will now be upgraded to have a nicer output.
 But to fully benefit XDebug, it is wise to add few more adjustments to configure step debugging and connect it to PhpStorm.

 ## Configure PHP
-Next, we'll configure XDebug's step debugging by adding the following line to php.ini:
+Next, we'll configure XDebug's step debugging by adding the following line to `php.ini`:
 ```
 xdebug.mode=debug,develop
 ```
-If you're not sure which php.ini file to edit, you can check that by executing
+If you're not sure which `php.ini` file to edit, you can check that by executing
 ```
 php --ini
 ```
-Make sure you restart your web server after making these changes.
+Make sure you restart your web server and PHP-FPM server after making these changes.
 If you followed this development setup, then reload commands should look something like this:
 ```
 sudo port reload nginx
 sudo port reload php74-fpm